charlotte-lau-hk/GoogleDriveFolderSync/README.md

 ## Script Details

 How to use:
-1. Create a new project in Google Apps Script
+1. Create a new project in Google Apps Script;
-2. Copy the script "GoogleDriveFolderSync.gs"
+2. Copy the code of "GoogleDriveFolderSync.gs" into "Code.gs";
-3. Add a script "Showdown.gs", and the source is available at: https://github.com/showdownjs/showdown
+3. Add a script "Showdown.gs", and the source is available at the following page;
+   https://github.com/showdownjs/showdown
-4. Modify the parameters according to your needs
+4. Modify the parameters according to your needs;
-5. Test running the script with a few subfolders first
+5. Test running the script with a few subfolders first.

-Google Apps Script project file and usage guide are shared on this web page:
+Google Apps Script project file and usage guide are also shared on this web page:
 https://www.syclau.hk/google-drive-folder-sync

 ## Parameters